 6.1 We will, to the extent permitted by the Data Protection Laws, promptly notify you if we receive a request from a Data Subject under any Data Protection Laws in respect of SlaveCheck Personal Data, including any request to exercise the Data Subject’s right of access, right to rectification, restriction of Processing, erasure (“right to be forgotten”), data portability, object to the Processing, or its right not to be subject to an automated individual decision making (Data Subject Request).

 6.2 Taking into account the nature of the Processing, we will assist you by taking appropriate technical and organisational measures, insofar as this is possible, to assist you to perform your obligation to respond to a Data Subject Request under any Data Protection Laws.

-6.3 To the extent that you do not have the ability to address a Data Subject Request, we will, upon you request, provide commercially reasonable efforts to assist you in responding to such Data Subject Request, to the extent we are permitted to do so under the Data Protection Laws and the response to such Data Subject Request is required under the Data Protection Laws.
+6.3 To the extent that you do not have the ability to address a Data Subject Request, we will, upon your request, provide reasonable efforts to assist you in responding to such Data Subject Request, to the extent we are permitted to do so under the Data Protection Laws and the response to such Data Subject Request is required under the Data Protection Laws.

 7. Data Protection Impact Assessment and Prior Consultation

-We will provide you with commercially reasonable assistance with any data protection impact assessments, and prior consultations with Supervising Authorities or other competent data privacy authorities, which you reasonably considers to be required of you by article 35 or 36 of the GDPR or equivalent provisions of any other Data Protection Laws, in each case solely in relation to Processing of SlaveCheck Personal Data by, and taking into account the nature of the Processing and information available to the Contracted Processors.
+We will provide you with reasonable assistance with any data protection impact assessments, and prior consultations with Supervising Authorities or other competent data privacy authorities, which you reasonably consider to be required of you by article 35 or 36 of the GDPR or equivalent provisions of any other Data Protection Laws, in each case solely in relation to Processing of SlaveCheck Personal Data by, and taking into account the nature of the Processing and information available to the Contracted Processors.